Ben's Engineering Blog

 So how does it do this?

 As Prism is a compiler, it knows the bindings at build time.
-From that it can compile in getters for each property that accesses the DOM.
-Once values are retrieved from the DOM they are cached in the component state, and will act the same way as if the data was instantiated on the client.
+With the knowledge of bindings, Prism can compile in getters for each property that accesses the DOM.
+Once values are retrieved from the DOM they are cached in the component state and will act the same way as if the data was instantiated on the client.

-The runtime does this in quite a special way as to be efficient.
-Getting the data is only done once that member is evaluated, rather on document / component load.
-If you evaluate temp1.data.stories[2].title it will only load in the 3rd story, and from the story only the title property rather than bringing in every story and constructing the whole state (not that the getting the state from the HTML is really expensive, in practice getting the whole state via JSON took 6ms.
+The runtime does this in quite a special way to be efficient.
+Getting the data is only done once that member is evaluated, rather when the document or component loads.
+If you evaluate temp1.data.stories[2].title it will only load in the 3rd story, and from the story only the title property rather than bringing in every story and constructing the whole state (not that the getting the state from the HTML is expensive, in practice getting the whole state via JSON took 6ms.
 But in applications with more than 10 stories on the home page the improvement is visible).

 Some of the advantages of JIT hydration: